-National standards (update reference) address feedback and performance review.
+The Prevocational training - National standards for programs address feedback and performance review.
 Prevocational training providers must:

-- provide regular feedback to prevocational doctors on their performance - document assessment performance - ensure feedback from supervisors is received each term - encourage prevocational doctors to take responsibility for their own performance and to seek feedback - have clear procedures to immediately address patient safety concerns - identify prevocational doctors who are not performing to the expected level and organise early appropriate remediation.
+- provide regular feedback to prevocational doctors on their performance - document assessment performance - ensure feedback from supervisors is received each term - encourage prevocational doctors to take responsibility for their own performance and to seek feedback - · have clear procedures to immediately address patient safety concerns - identify prevocational doctors who are not performing to the expected level and organise early appropriate remediation.